ArhanChaudhary/qter/media/paper/paper.typ

 - For all elements $a$, $b$, $c$, $(a · b) · c = a · (b · c)$.
 In other words, the operation is associative.
 - For each $a$ in the group, there exists $a^(-1)$ such that $a · a^(-1) = e$.
 In other words, every element has an _inverse_ with respect to the group operation.

 Importantly, commutativity is _not_ required.
 So let's see how this definition applies to the Rubik's Cube.
-To form a group, we need a _set_, and for the Rubik's Cube, this set is all $4.3·10^(19)$ possible cube states and scrambles.
+To form a group, we need a _set_, and for the Rubik's Cube, this set is all $4.3·10^(19)$ possible cube states and scrambles, excluding rotations.
 For example, the solved state is an element of the set.
 If you turn the top face then that's an element of the set.
 If you just scramble your cube randomly and do any sequence of moves, then even that's part of the set.

 Next, we need an _operation_.
 For the Rubik's Cube, this will be jamming together the algorithms that reach the two cube states.
 We will call this operation _composition_ because it is very similar to function composition.